-Greater competition will help to create a more efficient and customer-responsive industry.
+Greater competition will help createa more efficient and customer-responsive industry.
 EU rail legislation has consistently encouraged competitiveness and market opening, with the first major law in this direction dating back to 1991.

-The legislation is based on a distinction between infrastructure managers who run the network and the railway companies that use it for transporting passengers or goods.
+Legislation is based on a distinction between infrastructure managers who run the network and railway companies that use it for transporting passengers or goods.
 Different organisational entities must be set up for transport operations on the one hand and infrastructure management on the other.
-Essential functions such as allocation of rail capacity (the “train paths” that companies need to be able to operate trains on the network), infrastructure charging and licensing must be separated from the operation of transport services and performed in a neutral fashion to give new rail operators fair access to the market.
-Moreover it must be guaranteed that public funds for the infrastructure and for the payment of compensation for transport services under public service obligations may not be used to finance transport operations, in order to avoid distortions of competition and an unfair use of public money.
+Essential functions such as the allocation of rail capacity (“train paths” that companies need to be able to operate trains on the network), infrastructure charging and licensing must be separated from the operation of transport services and performed in a neutral fashion to give new rail operators fair access to the market.
+Moreover, it must be guaranteed that public funds for infrastructure and for the payment of compensation for transport services under public service obligations may not be used to finance transport operations.
+This is to avoid distortions of competition and the unfair use of public money.

 EU Member States must also have regulatory bodies in place to monitor railway markets and to act as an appeal body for rail companies if they believe they have been unfairly treated.